 LendingClub has experienced some big changes over the last few years.
-Originally created as a peer-to-peer platform, where individual and business investors could choose to fund consumer loans (hence the name LendingClub), this source of debt relief loans now operates like a traditional financial institution.
+Originally created as a peer-to-peer platform, where individual and business investors could choose to fund consumer loans (hence the name LendingClub), this source of loans now operates like a traditional financial institution.
 All funding is provided by LendingClub's own bank by the same name, making the loan application extremely streamlined when compared with platforms that refer you to multiple lenders at once.

 No surprises in the application process

 To get a debt relief loan through LendingClub, start by entering your desired loan amount (between $1,000 and $40,000) and selecting the loan's purpose in the dropdown box, then click on "Check Your Rate" .
 Indicate whether you're applying alone or with a co-applicant, your date of birth, and your total annual income.
 Finally, enter your first and last name, plus your address, and LendingClub will try to verify your credit report.
 If it can't do so based on the information provided, you'll be asked for your Social Security Number.

 What can you anticipate if you are matched with a loan?
 That largely depends on your details: how much you're trying to borrow, your credit history, your income, and so forth.
 All loans funded through LendingClub have a minimum repayment term of at least three years, giving you ample time to repay it.
 Interest rates here are fairly average, but vary widely.
 You should also expect origination fees ranging from 3% to 6%, which may or may not be rolled into the total cost of the loan or deducted from the payout deposited to your bank account.
 LendingClub's fine print at the bottom of the personal loans page said that their average loan has an origination fee of 5% and an APR of 15.95%.

 Still being re-evaluated by the BBB